Pepe Julian Onziema

-Pepe Julian Onziema (born November 30, 1980) is a Ugandan LGBT rights and human rights activist.
+Pepe Julian Onziema (born 30 November 1980) is a Ugandan LGBT rights and human rights activist.
 He began his human rights work in 2004.
+A trans man, he has participated in organizing LGBT pride celebrations in Uganda.

 Onziema is the Director of Programs at Sexual Minorities Uganda (SMUG), an LGBTI advocacy organization.
 SMUG provides research, documentation, and evidence to advocate for policy change in Uganda.
 They also provide LGBT+ members with safety and protection from discriminatory hate crimes.